Economics 002 - Principles of Economics II » Fall 2020 » Week 9 Quiz

 If a Phillips curve shows that unemployment is high and inflation is low in the economy, then that economy:

-A. is producing at a point where output is more than potential GDP.
+B. is producing at its potential GDP.

-B. is producing at its equilibrium point.
+C. is producing at its equilibrium point.

 Question #6